10 Years of Silent Exercise

 No matter what happens over the next 10 years Earn Your Claws will be something I put a lot of energy in to.
 The schools need it, the kids love it and from what I’ve seen, adults going to the gym to feel good about who they are buzzing for a structured system like Earn Your Claws.

 For me that is a win.
 10 years of silent exercise.
 Work hard.
 Don’t get much recognition.
-Get less money.
+Get even less money.
 Then after 10 years, all of a sudden, a ‘masterwork’.
 Maybe if I’m lucky 4 masterworks.
 Who knows?

 What do I know?
 What have I learned?